m-mwangi/Classification_Intro_to_ML/README.md

 - Ensure that both the model files and the dataset are uploaded to the appropriate directories for smooth execution.

 ## Conclusion
-This project successfully demonstrates how machine learning and deep learning can be used for maternal health risk prediction.
+This project successfully demonstrates how machine learning can be used for maternal health risk prediction.
 The optimized **SGD Neural Network** showed the best performance, making it the recommended model for deployment.

+## Demo Video